datacarpentry/r-raster-vector-geospatial/_episodes/06-vector-open-shapefile-in-r.md

 > ## Challenge: Plot Raster & Vector Data Together
 >
-> You can plot vector data layered on top of raster data using the `add=TRUE`
+> You can plot vector data layered on top of raster data using the `add = TRUE`
 > plot attribute.
 Create a plot that uses the NEON AOP Canopy Height Model `NEON_RemoteSensing/HARV/CHM/HARV_chmCrop.tif` as a base layer.
 On top of the
 > CHM, please add:
 >